CelentanoPaulo/CelentanoPaulo/README.md

 ## About me
 I am from Parana, Entre Rios, Argentina.
 I am student the 2th year in UTN (University Tecnology National).
-I am have knowledge in C#.Net Framework, .NetCore and .Net8.
+I am have knowledge in C#.Net Framework, .NetCore, and .Net8.

 ## skills